Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 In this file, we are telling Codespaces:

 - The base image to use for the development container.
-For XM Cloud, we will use the dotnet v6 base image.
+For SitecoreAI, we will use the dotnet v6 base image.
 This is to support the Sitecore dotnet tool CLI.
 When the tool is updated to use dotnet 7.x, the base image can be updated.
 - Next we add Node LTS in as a feature to be able to run the Next.js application.
 - Finally we set port 3000 up for port forwarding for the Codespaces URL and we make port 3000 public so that it can be accessed by Pages.